Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/1RP_AXI_GPIO_in_RP_Interface_INI/README.md

 ## Generate the Hardware Hand-off file XSA for software application
 ---

 For DFX designs, XSA hand-off is not officially supported in project mode.
-However, user can write out flat fixed XSAs and extract the reconfigurable module's contents using XSCT.
+However, users can write out flat fixed XSAs and extract the reconfigurable module's contents using XSCT.

 ```
 open_run impl_1